ml-explore/mlx/README.md

 Some key features of MLX include:

- - **Familiar APIs**: MLX has a Python API which closely follows NumPy.
+ - **Familiar APIs**: MLX has a Python API that closely follows NumPy.
-   MLX also has a fully featured C++ API which closely mirrors the Python API.
+   MLX also has a fully featured C++ API, which closely mirrors the Python API.
-   MLX has higher level packages like `mlx.nn` and `mlx.optimizers` with APIs that closely follow PyTorch to simplify building more complex models.
+   MLX has higher-level packages like `mlx.nn` and `mlx.optimizers` with APIs that closely follow PyTorch to simplify building more complex models.

  - **Composable function transformations**: MLX has composable function